What can be done with optical technology for the realization of a sustainable global environment?

 Contribution to smarter agriculture

-In order to solve these issues, smart agriculture is expected toIn to be combined with ICT and AI technologies to improve the efficiency of agriculture using the data obtained.
+In order to solve these issues, smart agriculture is expected to be combined with ICT and AI technologies to improve the efficiency of agriculture using the data obtained.

 Sensing plant information is essential for the development of smart agriculture.
-By using optical technology to capture information about plants, such as the amount of water and of components in their structure, and the growth rhythm, we can infer what kind of condition the plant is in and its requirements.
-This also allows the farmer to apply appropriate amount of fertilization and improving the value of harvested products.
+By using optical technology to capture information about plants, such as the amount of water and components in their structure, and the growth rhythm, we can infer what kind of condition the plant is in and its requirements.
+This also allows the farmer to apply an appropriate amount of fertilization and improve the value of harvested products.
 We aim to contribute to the realization of environmentally friendly agriculture with the use of our optical sensing and detecting technologies.

-For more information, please visit Optical sensing for agriculture.
+For more information, please visit 'Optical sensing for agriculture'.

 Smart agriculture